Special Education Needs

 Crestwood prides itself on its strong pastoral care and parents/carers are encouraged to contact and interact with school if they have concerns about their child/children, this is supported further by the SEN team who support the work of the pastoral team for pupils with SEND.

-4. The school’s arrangements for supporting pupils in moving between phases of education and preparing for adulthood How will the school prepare and support pupils with SEND when joining Crestwood or transferring to a new school or post-16 provision?
-Additionally to the details listed in section 2 there is a strong transition package from KS2-3 for pupils with SEND examples include close liaison with the primary school SENCos, additional visits for identified pupils, staff training to prepare them for the new intake and SENCo has input into the setting of pupils based on all available data.
-Where appropriate targets for pupils ISPs are set in order to promote independence in preparation for adult life
+Additionally, to the details listed in section 2 there is a strong transition package from KS2-3 for pupils with SEND examples include close liaison with the primary school SENCos, additional visits for identified pupils, staff training to prepare them for the new intake and SENCo has input into the setting of pupils based on all available data.
+Where appropriate targets for pupils’ ISPs are set in order to promote independence in preparation for adult life

 Within school there are a variety of staff roles to help us fully support your child.
 There are a range of internal interventions that are implemented when needed, additional to this are external agencies that offer specialist provision/support as necessary.